Lizanne Pastore, PT, MA, COMT

 Lizanne blends the newest evidence-based manual therapy techniques with a cutting-edge somatic perspective to partner with her clients.
 This approach allows her to guide her clients to a more integrated, compassionate, and conscious awareness of the "body/self," while achieving hard-core results—less pain, increased strength, improved function.

 Lizanne enjoys teaching at both the community level and in advanced training seminars.
-She also serves on the board of directors for the National Association for Continence, where she helps develop programs for patient education and advocacy on the national level.
+She has served as an advisor and then as a member of the board of directors for the National Association for Continence, where she helped develop programs for patient education and advocacy on the national level.
+She is also part of the organizing committee of PASHN, Pelvic and Sexual Health Network of Northern California, which serves as a professional organization devoted to networking and education amongst No. California pelvic and sexual health providers.

 Contact us anytime for questions or to schedule an appointment in our Sonoma physical therapy office.